JakovFreund/tabletop-assistant/tasks.md

 ### TASKS
+- commit

+- color scheme for frontend ? (dark red, black + desaturated yellow parchment)
+- make a proof-of-concept frontend combat simulator

+- fill in default WeaponTypes
+- add try-catch to all service/controller files ( #todo ask chatgpt which ones, and should i add to to higher level classes or lower) in case of bad requests
 - how do mounts work in 5e raw?
+- mounts will work like creatures that follow the players (they act in combat)
+- Mount.java (class for mounts from 5e-Equipment.json with all stats (speed, capacity...))
+- search all files for HashMaps and ArrayLists and consider converting to Maps and Lists (research best practices for Java in general and Jackson specifically)
 - shorten StatusEffects by finding common denominators (ex. can't take Actions)
-- go through all StatusEffects and check common denominators
 - go through all spells and make status effects if there isn't one
 - how to get the local ipv4 automatically to auto connect to backend (remove hardcoded ip from WebConfig.java and api.ts)
 - add connection error UI on fetch gamestate fail
-- Mount.java (class for mounts from 5e-Equipment.json with all stats (speed, capacity...))
+- do i need StatusEffectInstance.removedOnSourceLostConcentration
-- add StatusEffect.notImplemented list for player feedback - if StatusEffect isn't programmed in or requires player action (add special ui/notification for that)
+- for the statuseffects you can't proc because of unknown variables or impossible implementation: print out what must happen to log (with a #needsDMaction tag or something) if StatusEffect isn't programmed in or requires player action (add special ui/notification for that)
 - implement the StatusEffectInstance dependsUpon() (careful for multiple sources) and removeOnSourceLostConcentration() ?
+- implement concentration loss and removal of statuseffects from other creatures
-- try to implement statuseffect procs with Spring @EventListener (test out by printing each step)
+- should i implement statuseffect procs with Spring @EventListener
 - i can implement the status effects related to caster (ex.
 Friends) using statuseffectinstance.source.creatureId
-- convert Items from enum to class
-- items need UUID
-- fill in items from 5eMagicItems.json, items.txt and 5eEquipment.json
-- add statuseffects from items
 - add unique slot icons (full and empty) to each TurnResource (also for custom)
 - add addictions (statuseffects) to alcohol, {customLoreNarcotic} (where players get a buff until short rest when they use it, but then get a debuff for a week)
 - maybe move api.ts requests to seperate files ?
-- maybe make an ItemEffect enum (for lighted and similar)
 - CreatureService.removeConcentration(Creature) - check other creatures for matching statuseffects that need to be removed
 - when you drag a statuseffect on a creature, specify if saving throw is needed, what DC, and if affected creature has proficiency in that saving throw
 - ^^ If saving throw needed, pop-up that inputs roll amount and adds proficiency, skill modifier or whatever is needed. (log "Saving throw failed..." with all info)